captainsloths/captainsloths/README.md

 Who am I?
 -------------
-I'm a sysadmin living in the midwest, who loves their cats.
-I also love seeing terraform apply work on the first run.
+I'm a cloud engineer/devops/buzzword of the day living in the midwest, who loves their cats.

 What's my stack?
 -------------